-Ring Alarm Home Security is a DIY wireless system that establishes a connection using Wi-Fi; there is no landline required.
+Ring Alarm Home Security is a DIY wireless system that establishes a connection using Wi-Fi; no landline is required.
 The system includes free cellular backup with its professional monitoring plan for a more secure connection.
 Ring Alarm and services are available in the United States and Canada.

-Ring Alarm Security equipment uses Wi-Fi coverage; This means that if an intruder cuts down your home phone lines, your system will still communicate using your internet service.
+Ring Alarm Security equipment uses Wi-Fi coverage.
+If an intruder cuts down your home phone lines, it will still communicate using your internet service.
 But if your internet goes down, you will lose all connection to your system.
 Ring does include cellular backup with its professional monitoring service, so your system will be active regarding power outages.

 Ring Alarm comes with a modern, discreet design that is aesthetically pleasing.
-Ring Alarm blends easily with your home décor, without being an eye-sore nuisance.
+The devices blend easily with your home décor without being an eye-sore nuisance.
 Ring Alarm equipment comes with some exciting features, like: